srstevenson/vim-picker/README.md

 ```

 If `g:picker_custom_find_executable` is set, and the executable it references is
 found, it will always be used in place of Git, `fd`, or `find`.
-Therefore you
+Therefore, you
 may want to make `g:picker_custom_find_executable` a wrapper script that
 implements your own checks and fallbacks: for example using `hg` in Mercurial
 repositories, `ripgrep` elsewhere, and falling back to `find` if `ripgrep` is